-Along with the other Structural Business Statistics (SBS) surveys, I.e. the Annual Services Inquiry (ASI) and Building and Construction Inquiry (BCI), data compilation for reference year 2021 experienced delays.
-This meant that it was not published nationally until 25 October 2023 instead of the intended date, 22 September 2023.
+Along with the other Structural Business Statistics (SBS) surveys, I.e. the Annual Services Inquiry (ASI) and Building and Construction Inquiry (BCI), summary results were published on 19 August 2024.
+Detailed SBS results are due to be published at the beginning of October 2024.